gabrielsoltz/metahub/README.md

 ## CSV

-`--write-csv` will create a file for each `--output` selected.
-Output `statistics` is not supported for this format.
+You can create a CSV custom report from your findings, adding MetaChecks and MetaTags as part of them.
+Use `--output-modes csv`

-You can customize the MetaChecks and MetaTags to use as columns headers using the options `--write-meta-tags-columns` and `--write-meta-checks-columns` as a list of columns.
+You can customize the MetaChecks and MetaTags to use as columns headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
 If the MetaChecks or MetaTags you specified as columns doesn't exist for the affected resource, they will be empty.
 You need to be running MetaHub with the options `--meta-checks` or `--meta-tags` to be able to fill those columns.
 If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enable `--meta-checks --meta-tags`)

-For example you can generate 2 csv outputs one for standard and one for inventory with MetaTags and MetaChecks enabled adding columns `is_encrypted` from MetaChecks and `Name` and `Owner` from MetaTags:
+For example you can generate 2 csv outputs one for full and one for inventory with MetaTags and MetaChecks enabled adding columns `is_encrypted` from MetaChecks and `Name` and `Owner` from MetaTags:

-`./metahub --output standard inventory --meta-tags --write-meta-tags-columns Name Owner --meta-checks --write-meta-checks-columns is_encrypted --write-csv`
+`./metahub --outputs full inventory --meta-tags --output-meta-tags-columns Name Owner --meta-checks --output-meta-checks-columns is_encrypted --output-modes csv`

 <p align="center">
   <img src="docs/imgs/csv-export.png" alt="csv-example"/>